 Sea to Summit Lite Line Clothesline

-Backpackers accommodation and camping often don’t have a place to hang your clothes, easy to pack line fits anywhere!
+Backpacker’s accommodation and camping often don’t have a place to hang your clothes, easy to pack line fits anywhere!
 Sea to Summit Lite line

 Espresso maker

 It is easy to make friends if you can make awesome coffee!
-The Aeropress is probably the best, rugged, light and portable device to have in your backpack for making top notch espresso style coffee!
+The Aeropress is probably the best, rugged, light, and portable device to have in your backpack for making top-notch espresso-style coffee!
 First thing I pack!

 Multi plug

-Hostels dormitories and even some hotel rooms have limited outlets for charging.
+Hostel dormitories and even some hotel rooms have limited outlets for charging.
 Be a hero in your hostel with this compact Compact Power Strip Travel Cube 3-Outlet and 4 USB Charging Station

 Travel Toiletries